-Pocket squares, handkerchiefs, hanks, flourishes; call them what you will, their status in the modern gentleman’s wardrobe is assured.
+A pocket square, a handkerchief, a hank, a flourish; call them what you will, their status in the modern gentleman’s wardrobe is assured.

 After becoming accustomed to this decoration, your pockets (and those of others), will look naked without it.
 You will graduate from the freshman plain white to sophomoric patterns like polka dots and unusual colours like burnt orange leading you to pursue, continually, the extraordinary; unusual checks and paisley are clear signs of a pocket square veteran.

-The really pocket-conscious gentleman will not only cleverly match or tastefully contrast to the rest of his ensemble but will also dress his pocket according to the season.
+The really pocket-conscious gentleman will not only cleverly match or tastefully contrast a pocket square to the rest of his ensemble but will also dress his pocket according to the season.
 A dark plum silk worn with a birdseye navy suit is a classic autumn/winter combination, whereas a light pink silk worn with a khaki cotton suit is distinctly summertime.